-Which brings me to the next reason you haven’t met the One…
+Which brings me to the next reason why you haven’t met the One…

 Not being the change you want to see in the world—that is, not being the loving, alive, flirty and playful being you really are at your core.

 So often we look to our partners to provide what we feel is missing in ourselves or our lives.
 We may want someone who is fun, yet we rarely make time for our own fun.
 We may want someone who is freely loving and emotionally generous, yet we hold love in as a way to protect ourselves.
 We may want someone who is happy, yet we don’t work on making ourselves happy.
 And while there’s absolutely nothing wrong with wanting all these characteristics in a partner (in fact, the right partner should have these positive qualities!), you can’t create a healthy, balanced relationship if you don’t also exude these traits.

 So, be like the person you’d want to go out with, and the right person will be drawn to you.

-Finally, the half reason that keeps you from meeting the One is…
+Finally, the half reason why you haven’t met the One…